javfg/cvgen/README.md

 I was tired of updating my LaTeX CV for every job posting I wanted to send it.
 Even though LaTeX is great, it is more suited for academic writing.
-Creating complicated templates for something like a CV is tiring.
+Creating complicated templates for something like this is tiring.

 Nowadays, web technologies are much more suited for this task.
 HTML + CSS are very easy to use and extremely powerful for designing.

-This project aims to make everything even easier by using [GatsbyJS](https://www.gatsbyjs.com/) to fill in a set of different sections into a CV by just filling in Markdown and specyfing the style with SCSS.
+This project aims to make everything even easier by using [GatsbyJS](https://www.gatsbyjs.com/) to render a beautiful CV and Cover Letter with different sections using data defined in Markdown and style them with SCSS.

 You can check out the results in [my CV](https://cvgen.meneillos.com).

 ## 🚀 Using it yourself

-The final aim of this application is to help in the writing of the CV, and then generating a PDF from it by printing the result into a PDF from the browser.
+The final uses of this application are one or more of the following:

-You can either serve a web or use it locally to get your PDFs.
+1. Set up a **local dev instance** where you can watch changes as you edit
+2. **Export a PDF version** of your CV
+3. **Host** your CV

+### Local dev instance

-To host it locally, you only need to install GatsbyJS and run it:
+To start a local dev server, you only need to install GatsbyJS and run it:

 ```bash
 sudo npm i -g gatsby